 We honestly did not see much of Ko Yao Yai Island except for the Thiwson Beach Resort.
 Boat trips were offered.
 A scooter trip around the island was tempting, as was snorkeling.
 Instead, we completely slowed down, giving ourselves time to contemplate what we had achieved and time to think about our return to Canada.
 We felt slightly guilty for not exploring more but at the same time not enough to do anything about it.
 Our rustic little resort was pristine and we beat FOMO, (fear of missing out).
 We got up early in the mornings to see the sunrise, listened to music and read books.

 The daily routine at a beach resort

-We were quite contempt in our little cabin and enjoyed coffees in the morning sun on our front porch.
+We were quite content in our little cabin and enjoyed coffees in the morning sun on our front porch.
 Di would be doing travel research and I would catch up on photo editing and the blog.
-After a while we would head to the pool and often had conversations with the other guests while lounging.
-We had a package deal at the resort which included breakfast and dinner, which took the worries away about where to eat and how to get there.
+After a while, we would head to the pool and often had conversations with the other guests while lounging.
+We had a package deal at the resort including breakfast and dinner, which took the worries away about where to eat and how to get there.
 The days quickly blend together as we repeat the pattern.
-Should we go the beach in the morning or the afternoon?
-These would be the tough choices we would face.
+Should we go to the beach in the morning or in the afternoon?
+These were the tough choices we were faced with.

-While at Koh Yao Yai I started using the 'Your Story' feature on Instagram.
-This is way more fun than I had expected and I ended up sharing content I otherwise would not have.
-I plan to use it more from here on in -@5050travelog.
+While at Koh Yao Yai I started using the 'Stories' feature on Instagram.
+This was way more fun than I had expected and I ended up sharing content I otherwise wouldn’t have.
+I plan to use it more from here on.
+You can follow along at @5050travelog.

 This post comes to you from the Airport Resort & Spa Hotel near Phuket International Airport.
 We will crash early tonight.
 Catch a shuttle to the airport at 1:30 am for a very early 3:45 am departure for Hong Kong.
 Looking forward to seeing everyone soon.